nearform/react-native-workshop/slides/slides.md

 # Why not React Native?

-- Small performance hit compared to native apps (swift, kotlin, etc)
+- Small performance cost (less so in "new architecture")
-- Native animations
+- Native animations need an extra library (we'll show you)
 - Requires entire team buy-in (designers, product owners, etc)
-- Complex to get a "native feel" on all platforms
 - Complex deployment pipelines (compared to PWAs)
-- Migrating existing apps to RN can be complex (goal: 100% RN)
+- Migrating existing apps to RN is complex (but possible!)
+- Needs Xcode and Android Studio to build binary (unless you use Expo)

 <div class="flex flex-col absolute bottom-8 right-6" style="width: 200px;">
 Please install Expo app